SPANISH LANGUAGE CENTER

 Latin American Cinema and Literature

-This course has at its centre the Latin American cinema and the key aesthetic and thematic trends in Latin American literature from the mid-twentieth to the twenty-first century.
-It explores how cultural imaginaries are reappropriated in connection with the continent's historical, social, and cultural processes.
-Students analyse the notion of transculturation, the historical progression of Latin American cinema and literature, and the cultural intersections between cinema, literature, and globalisation.
+This course studies the relationship between Latin American cinema and the main aesthetic and thematic trends in Latin American literature from the mid-twentieth century to the twenty-first century.
+It explores the forms of reappropriation of cultural imaginaries in relation to the historical, social and cultural processes of the continent.
+The course analyzes the concept of transculturation, the history of Latin American cinema and literature, as well as the cultural crossover between cinema, literature and globalization.

 Level: B2